 Each student has access to interactive resources via Kerboodle, a blended online resource which is complements the AQA textbooks.

 Kerboodle offers access to all of the listening exercises, worksheets, online topic-specific word banks, interactive and non-interactive grammar exercises as well as an audio record tool for speaking practice.
 Included in Kerboodle is access to an e-book of the AQA ones used in class.

 We also encourage students to participate in trips to countries where their chosen language is spoken.
 We maintain links with partner schools and have run several successful trips abroad.

-Identity and culture: Me, my family and friends, technology in everyday life, free-time activities, customs and festivals in French speaking countries/communities
+Identity and culture: Me, my family and friends, technology in everyday life, free-time activities, customs and festivals in French/German speaking countries/communities

 Local, national, international and global areas of interest: Home, town, neighbourhood and region, social issues, global issues, travel and tourism